Quasimaps to quivers with potentials: Moduli stacks of quasimaps

 If there is a $1\neq t\in \mathbb{C}^*$ such that $(\eta\circ R)(t)\cdot w=w$ for any $w\in W$, we get contradiction in the above equality as $R_{\chi}$ is injective.
-Then it is easy to check the orbi-structures on quasimaps in~\textit{loc}.~\textit{cit}.~become trivial, i.e. they are prestable curves used in the present setting. \end{proof} \begin{remark} In what follow, we work under the simplifying assumption that $\Ker R_\chi=\{1\}$.
-Without this assumption, in order to get the same separatedness of moduli spaces (similarly the properness as in Theorem~\ref{thm on properness} below), one follows \cite{FJR2} and allows the prestable marked curve $(C,p_1,\dots,p_n)$ to be a balanced twisted orbicurve in the sense of Abramovich and Vistoli \cite{AbV}.
-In the present paper, for simplicity of exposition, we try to avoid the full strength of the theory of orbicurves. \end{remark}
+Then it is easy to check the orbi-structures on quasimaps in~\textit{loc}.~\textit{cit}.~become trivial, i.e. they are prestable curves used in the present setting. \end{proof} \begin{remark} In the above theorem, we work under the simplifying assumption that $\Ker R_\chi=\{1\}$.
+Without this assumption, in order to get the same separatedness of moduli spaces (similarly the properness in Theorem~\ref{thm on properness} below), one follows \cite{FJR2} and allows prestable marked curves $(C,p_1,\dots,p_n)$ to be a balanced twisted orbicurve in the sense of Abramovich and Vistoli \cite{AbV}.
+In the present paper, for simplicity of exposition, we avoid the full strength of the theory of orbicurves. \end{remark}